nasa03/FrostBlend/README.md

 - Battlefield V (Partially)

 Only SWBF2 is properly supported right now but the materials can sometimes be used in other games.

+# Usage
+A usage manual is provided however it requires https://obsidian.md/ Download it and open the manual folder as a vault to view it.